gentoo-mirror/SarahMiaOverlay/README.md

 # SarahMiaOverlay

+**Budgie 10.7 is released.
+I have been working for a bit on the new ebuilds.
+But as I am also making additional changes, including in the way the meta ebuild works e.g. and there are many version updates along with quite a number of new use flags it will take me a bit longer to get everything sorted.
+About 70%+ of all the packages in this overlay is having new versions or changes.
+Some of them massive.
+So a really big update is coming but it will take a me at least a week or so.
+Also many packages will have their stable and unstable counterpart properly sorted out (I am e.g. looking at you budgie-extras).
+These changes will not impact any installed software already.
+But it will change the way the budgie install is going forward with the meta ebuild going to the new default way.
+Upstream 10.7 is also a new way going forward with a small modular approach where they expect you have have at least 4 packages installed (meta ebuild will accomadate this minimal approach e.g.).
+So yeah I have a big giant todo/checklist and it is being worked on.**

 **Budgie**

 Budgie is the default desktop of Solus Operating System, written from scratch.
 Besides a more modern design, Budgie can emulate the look and feel of the GNOME 2 desktop.